UMass Dartmouth faculty Thomas Stubblefield

 THOMAS STUBBLEFIELD: Recent Work

 “Do Disappearing Monuments Simply Disappear?
 The Counter-Monument in Revision."
-Future Anterior.
-Minneapolis: University of Minnesota Press (forthcoming).
+Future Anterior 8, no. 2(Winter 2011).

-"Two Kinds of Darkness: Jean-Luc Nancy and the Community of Cinema" in Canadian Journal of Film Studies.
-19.2: 2010.
+"Two Kinds of Darkness: Jean-Luc Nancy and the Community of Cinema."
+In Canadian Journal of Film Studies 19, no.2 (2010).